macmiranda/macmiranda/README.md

-👋 Hi, I’m @macmiranda, a high-achieving generalist with 18+ years of experience managing highly-available distributed systems with focus on security.
+👋 Hi, I’m @macmiranda, a high-achieving generalist with 19+ years of experience managing highly-available distributed systems with focus on security.
 In other words, a problem solver in the hyperconverged world.

-👀 I’m interested in DevSecOps, ML + Python, Automation tools (yes, even Power Automate), Threat Research and Blockchain technologies.
+👀 I’m interested in Cloud Engineering, ML + Python, Automation tools (yes, even Power Automate), Threat Research and Blockchain technologies.
+I also watch a lot of documentaries and indie films.
+Nonfiction avid reader when my 👧 allows me.

 🌱 I’m currently building up my Go skills and studying for the CKS exam.